JingMatrix/ChromeXt/README.md

 ##  How does it work?

-We hook a `onUpdateUrl` function in [UserScript.kt](app/src/main/java/org/matrix/chromext/hook/UserScript.kt), add URL comparison there and evaluate JavaScript using the `javascript:` scheme.
+We hook an `onUpdateUrl` function in [UserScript.kt](app/src/main/java/org/matrix/chromext/hook/UserScript.kt), add URL comparison there and evaluate JavaScript using the `javascript:` scheme.

 We pay our main efforts to support the latest _stable_ version of Android Chrome